 Rangitoto island makes up part of the Auckland Volcanic Field, erupting less than 600 years ago.
 Its elongated cone shape is an iconic image of the Auckland horizon.
-It is a natural landmark which holds many hidden gems including a walk to the summit.
+It is a natural landmark that holds many hidden gems, including a walk to the summit.
 Here you can gain a spectacular 360-degree view of Auckland and the Hauraki Gulf islands.
-It is a particularly interesting trip, not just because it’s a big volcano, but also for its impressive view, many walking trails, and interesting human history.
+It is an exciting trip, not just because it’s a giant volcano, but also for its impressive scenery, many walking trails, and fascinating human history.

 How to get there

 Fullers run a regular ferry service from Britomart & Devonport out to Rangitoto with several trips a day.
 You can get a great map and guide at Fuller’s ticket office, which I recommend you grab.
 A short, scenic ferry ride across the harbour from downtown Auckland brings you directly to Rangitoto.

 Rangitoto is home to NZ largest Pohutukawa forest – there are over 200 species of native plants, including 40 species of ferns.